How To Make A Guitar Amp Sound BetterOct 19, 2017

 This is, perhaps, one of the most common problems people face.
 Even though this problem doesn't have anything to do with your amp, it will affect how it sounds, or, better yet, how you sound.
 A guitar which is out of tune will never sound good, and you might mistake it for an amp problem.
 If you want to learn more about skill tuning, read this article.

-Alex Frank I’m Alex Frank who has worked sound technology industry for 10 years now.
-Today, I am an affiliate blogger who likes to educate my audience more about sound technology.
-Follow me here https://twitter.com/miccenters
+Alex Frank has worked sound technology industry for 10 years now.
+Today, he is an affiliate blogger who likes to educate his audience more about sound technology.
+Follow Alex here https://twitter.com/miccenters